NBISweden/workshop-python/vt17/preliminary.md

 title: 'Before the first lecture...'
 ---

-If you want to use your own laptop during this course, we would like you to install Python _before_ the first lecture.
+We require you to have a laptop (with Linux, or Mac) for the practical exercises.
+If you do not have one, or want to borrow one from us, please contact us at education@scilifelab.uu.se before the beginning of the course.

+_Before_ the first lecture, we have a 3 following requirements:

+1. Of course, [install Python](#how-to-install-python) on your machine,
+2. Check that the installation went fine, by [running a given simple script](#running-a-simple-script),
+3. Make sure you have a [proper text editor](#using-a-proper-text-editor)

+# How to install Python

 On the [Python website](https://www.python.org/downloads/), the latest version available is `3.6.0`.
 Please, choose to install the version